-7.3 Management Arrangements
+7.3 Housing Management Arrangements

-Effective management of the scheme must be considered from the onset.
-Management is particularly important at higher density where there is more intensive usage and a greater proportion of shared, communal space.
-The cost of management, reflected in service charges, is a major issue in terms of affordability so designing to minimise the cost of management and spreading the cost over as many homes as possible is a key part of the design process.
+Effective housing management of the scheme must be considered from the onset.
+Housing management is particularly important at higher density where there is more intensive usage and a greater proportion of shared, communal space.
+The cost of housing management, reflected in service charges, is a major issue in terms of affordability so designing to minimise the cost of housing management and spreading the cost over as many homes as possible is a key part of the design process.